-Amazon offers four health insurance plans from two different insurers, with various deductibles, copays and coverage limits.
+Amazon offers five health insurance plans from two different insurers, with various deductibles, copays and coverage limits.
 Choosing the right plan for you and your family is an important step that may require an in-depth look at the types of care you anticipate needing in the coming year.
-Changes to your health insurance plan can only be made under qualifying events – a change to your marital status, the birth of children, a change to your or your spouse’s employment status, etc. – or during Amazon’s open enrollment period in February.
+Changes to your health insurance plan can only be made under qualifying events – a change to your marital status, the birth of children, a change to your or your spouse’s employment status, etc. – or during Amazon’s open enrollment period.

-Broadly speaking, the four health insurance plans can be divided into two groups:
+Broadly speaking, the five health insurance plans can be divided into two groups:

 - The Shared Deductible Plan and the Health Savings Plan have lower payments for premiums, but higher deductibles for medical expenses.

-- The Standard Plan and the In-Network Only Plan have higher payments for premium, but lower deductibles for medical expenses.
+- The Standard Plan, In-Network Only Plan, and the Kaiser Permanente HMO Plan have higher payments for premium, but lower deductibles for medical expenses.

 The first two plans will be better for people who expect to have few annual medical expenses, and who have money set aside to cover the higher costs that have to be paid out of pocket.

-The last two plans will be better for people who expect to have higher annual medical expenses (for themselves or a spouse / child covered under the plan.
+The last three plans will be better for people who expect to have higher annual medical expenses (for themselves or a spouse / child covered under the plan.

 Shared Deductible Plan